COVID-19 Family Law Custody Issues

 The important thing to remember is that, whatever problems you’re facing, or whatever questions you have, a qualified divorce attorney will help you navigate the mediation and court system.
-As the premier child custody lawyers for dads in Tampa, FL, In Law We Trust, P.A. will put you on the right path.
-Between 2014 to 2017, the law firm of In Law We Trust, P.A., was one of the National Trial Lawyers of America Top 40 under 40 in Florida — a professional organization by invitation only, composed of the top trial lawyers from each state or region who are under the age of 40.
+As the premier child custody lawyers for dads in Tampa, FL, In Law We Trust Divorce and Family Lawyers will put you on the right path.
+Between 2014 to 2017, the law firm of In Law We Trust Divorce and Family Lawyers, was one of the National Trial Lawyers of America Top 40 under 40 in Florida — a professional organization by invitation only, composed of the top trial lawyers from each state or region who are under the age of 40.
 Our firm is dedicated to helping fathers arrange fair divorce and child custody outcomes, including mounting an appropriate response to COVID-related family law issues.

 That said, it’s vital for parents to understand where they stand on some of the common issues surrounding custody and the pandemic.
 Let’s take a look at some of the primary areas for focus.

 Safety will always be a concern for parents and courts alike.
 However, the concept of not taking COVID-19 seriously is pretty ambiguous.
 As such, this alone should not be a reason for withholding court ordered visitation or custody rights.